Tourist Map of Laos: Best Place to Visit in 2025

 1. General Geography of Laos

-Laos is the only landlocked country among the Southeast Asian countries.
-It shares its borders with China, Myanmar, Thailand, Cambodia, and Vietnam.
+Laos is the only landlocked state in Southeast Asia which shares international boundaries with China, Myanmar, Thailand, Cambodia, and Vietnam.

 Laos tourist map